 An important part of aging in place is determining how you’ll pay for the services you need.
 While some services may be covered by Medicare or your health insurance, others may not, and you will have to pay out of pocket.
 The U.S. Department of Health and Human Services’ National Institute on Aging suggests visiting BenefitsCheckUp to help you discover programs in your area.

-If you don’t have enough money saved to cover the potential cost, part of your financial plan could include a reverse mortgage, creating a revenue stream to supplement your other retirement income, such as Social Security.
+If you don’t have enough money saved to cover the potential costs, part of your financial plan could include a reverse mortgage, creating a revenue stream to supplement your other retirement income, such as Social Security.
 Consider working with an independent financial planner to help ensure you’re making the best choices for your retirement.

 Modifying Your Home to Age in Place